INFORMATION COLLECTED BY OUR SERVICES

 Information You Submit: When you use our Services, you can (depending on the Service you use) submit information by:

 - Typing-in data (such as when you register for our Services, or type a message to send to us or another user, or type a search request, or complete an optional form);

-- Uploading a document, image or other data file; or
+- Uploading a document, image, or other data file; or

-- •Authorizing us to retrieve and import information from another user or other third party on your behalf.
+- Authorizing us to retrieve and import information from another user or other third party on your behalf.

 Engagement Tools and Data: Our Services also gather information whenever you visit, log in or otherwise interact with them.
-As with other websites and interactive services, whenever you interact with our Services, your computer, mobile phone or tablet (a “Device”) and its software transmits a “request” to us.
+As with other websites and interactive services, whenever you interact with our Services, your computer, mobile phone, or tablet (a “Device”) and its software transmit a “request” to us.
 That request includes non-personal information received from your Device (and its software) necessary for us to identify and appropriately route the information your Device is requesting.
 These “requests” and “replies” are the backbone of all websites and Internet services.
 Therefore, whenever you:

 - Visit and navigate through our Services

 - Open a web-enabled email sent by us

 - Post a comment or question on a blog or user forum